 If living close to nature is high on your checklist, then Kleine Hout is a great option.
 Only a 15-minute walk south of the city center, this leafy neighborhood is home to Frederikspark and Haarlemmerhout woodlands.
 The latter boasts mature oak trees, sprawling lawns, and a children’s petting farm, Kinderboerderij de Houthoeve.

-Although still pricy in rent, this is a great location for families and dog owners looking to relax and enjoy having a huge, public back garden on their doorstep.
+Although still pricy in rental costs, this is a great location for families and dog owners looking to relax and enjoy having a huge, public back garden on their doorstep.

 From small to large houses and apartments, there are plenty of renting options in this peaceful neighborhood.
 Popular among families with children, the area has many facilities including a football club, childcare, and the impressive Bavo Basilica.
 The nearby Plaza West shopping center includes an Albert Heijn, Action, Etos, and Gall & Gall.